newnightcoder/100daysofcode/LOG DAY 189.md

 **what i did:**

 - i decided to try to code for a STARFIELD using objects/OOP and it worked!!! i was inspired by [this video](https://www.youtube.com/watch?v=17WoOqgXsRM) of Daniel Schiffman where he does it with Processing (Java). it's amazing.
-- i jumped ot the object part of Colt Steele's course.
+- i jumped to the object part of Colt Steele's course.

 **what i learned**